neverfap-deluxe/nfd-api/content/content_practices/VOL-4-COM--TODO--P--annoy-yourself.md

 <!-- ONE MORE EDIT -->

 In order to understand what this exercise fundamentally aims to address, it can help to understand what it means to be annoyed.

-Because once you understand how the dynamics of being annoyed works, it actually ruins the whole fun of being annoyed.

-And you may even find it impossible to be annoyed again.
+Because once you understand the dynamics of how we get annoyed, your behaviours and reactions become crystal-clear you may even find it impossible to be annoyed again.

-Well, at the very least it will help you understand why and how silly the whole thing is, even if you do find yourself caught feeling annoyed.
+Well, at the very least help you understand why you may be feeling annoyed, as well as recognise how silly the whole thing is.

 Essentially the premise is quite simple.

 {{< hr3 "You create a personal agreement which states that you will feel annoyed." >}}

 That's literally it.

 Ultimately what happens is that we create the agreement, then a particular circumstance fulfils that agreement, and then you feel the emotion.